decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 There are several special component types that are meant for using in a 2D screen space as part of the UI, instead of in the 3D world space.
 These components are displayed fixed on the user's screen as long as the user is standing inside the area of the scene.

+UI elements are only visible when the user is standing inside the scene's LAND.
+When there's a UI to be seen, an icon will appear on the user's top-right corner.
+When the user clicks this icon, the full UI is displayed.

 ## Add a Screenspace UI